Renato Steffen: International career

 Steffen made his first appearance for Switzerland on 9 October 2015, in a Euro 2016 qualifier against San Marino.
 He was subbed on in the 78th minute of a 7–0 victory.

-In May 2019, he Steffen played in the 2019 UEFA Nations League Finals, where his team finished fourth.
+In May 2019, Steffen played in the 2019 UEFA Nations League Finals, where his team finished fourth.
 He then started for Switzerland against Germany in a 2020–21 UEFA Nations League match.

 Steffen was forced to sit out of UEFA Euro 2020, due to injury.
 Following the tournament, he returned to the national team and was frequently chosen in the starting lineup for 2022 World Cup qualifying matches.
 On 12 October 2021, Steffen scored his first international goal for Switzerland against Lithuania.

 On 9 November 2022, he was announced as part of the final squad for the 2022 FIFA World Cup in Qatar.
 At the tournament itself he only had a brief appearance in their group game against Brazil, coming on in the last fifteen minutes of the game.

 On 16 March 2023, he was included in Switzerland's squad for their initial matches of their upcoming UEFA Euro qualifying campaign.
 On 25 March 2023, he scored a hat-trick in Switzerland's 5–0 win over Belarus, in Novi Sad, Serbia.